 - Submit required documents as requested by the Real Estate Agency.
-Many applications are delayed in processing because the applicant failed to provide the required attachments, did not thoroughly answer all questions or failed to make full disclosure.
+Many applications are delayed in processing because the applicant failed to provide the required attachments, did not thoroughly answer all questions, or failed to make full disclosure.
 Any documents submitted become part of your background check and will not be returned to you.
 Photocopies of documents are acceptable, but must be legible.

 - Disclose all felony and misdemeanor convictions.
 All arrests that have not been adjudicated must be disclosed.
 Offenses include major traffic violations such as DUI, reckless driving, fleeing from or attempting to elude a police officer, and driving while suspended.
-“Convictions” include a guilty or “no contest” plea, verdict of guilty by a judge or jury, or a forfeiture of bail.
+“Convictions” include a guilty or “no contest” plea, a verdict of guilty by a judge or jury, or a forfeiture of bail.
 All convictions and arrests must be disclosed whether or not they were later dismissed, whether or not a diversion program completed, and whether or not they occurred when the applicant was a minor.
 Do not assume that a criminal record does not exist.
 Criminal information is kept on record for 30 years or more by the Oregon State Police (OSP) and the Federal Bureau of Investigation (FBI).

-- Disclose if you are the subject of administrative proceedings, including investigations, sanctions, hearings or other disciplinary actions by any administrative agency.
+- Disclose if you are the subject of administrative proceedings, including investigations, sanctions, hearings, or other disciplinary actions by any administrative agency.
 The Agency processes applicants’ names through a nationwide data bank containing regulatory disciplinary actions.

-- Disclose specific civil and financial issues, including any adverse judgments against you related to a real property matter, all unsatisfied judgments or bankruptcies.
+- Disclose specific civil and financial issues, including any adverse judgments against you related to a real property matter, all unsatisfied judgments, or bankruptcies.